richard-scryber/scryber.core/docs/document_structure.rst

 ======

-The 'Params' element (short for parameters) contains the strongly typed values that can be used in the document, to alter the final content output.
+The 'Params' element (short for parameters) contains the strongly typed values for parameters (aka variables) that can be used in the document, to alter the final content output.
 They form a key part of the document creation process, and allow creators to pass information from their code into the template(s).

-In fact they are so key to PDF generation, they have their own section :doc:`document_parameters`
+In fact they are so key to PDF generation, they have their own section, terminology, and functions (see: :doc:`document_parameters`).

 Data
 ====

 The `Data` element is a new element for version 1.0.
-Previously all data sources would be mixed into the content of the document.
+Previously all sources of data would be mixed into the content of the document.
-With the separation and full support for :doc:`document_databinding`, with a top level element it's easier to structure and separate and keep the visual content in Pages.
+With the separation and full support for data binding (see: :doc:`document_databinding`), with a top level element it's easier to structure and separate and keep the visual content in Pages.

 .. note:: It's not an error to put your data components in the Pages section, as there can be times when it's really useful.

 Styles
 ======

-The `Styles` element contains all the document style classes, along with any references to stylesheets.
+The `Styles` element contains all the document style class information that is not inline of the components themselves, along with any references to stylesheets.
-Document styles are fully bindable to any data components or prameters.
+Document styles (:doc:`document_styles`) are fully bindable to any data components or prameters.

 Pages
 =====